Analysis | Why Virus Woes Have Put Bond ETFs Under a Microscope

 7. Why isn’t that happening?

-As the coronavirus outbreak unleashes historical turbulence in financial markets and liquidity dries up, ETFs spanning the bond spectrum are trading at steep discounts.
-Some of the hardest hit are iShares iBoxx $ Investment Grade Corporate Bond ETF, or LQD, and iShares 20+ Year Treasury Bond, ticker TLT.
-There are worries that investors scramble to redeem their holdings will overwhelm the managers, or the traders that channel bonds into and out of the funds.
-As credit spreads blow out now and investors rush for the exit, fixed-income ETFs are being put to the test.
+As the coronavirus outbreak unleashes historical turbulence in financial markets and liquidity dries up, ETFs spanning the bond spectrum began trading at steep discounts.
+Some of the hardest hit were iShares iBoxx $ Investment Grade Corporate Bond ETF, or LQD, and iShares 20+ Year Treasury Bond, ticker TLT.
+That prompted worries that investors scrambling to redeem their holdings would overwhelm the managers, or the traders that channel bonds into and out of the funds -- worries that apparently led the Fed to act.

 8. How does this matter to people who don’t hold ETFs?